trackmania-rl/tmrl/README.md

 Interfaces must inherit the [GymRealTimeInterface](https://github.com/yannbouteiller/tmrl/blob/875f7f78f58a1d08a32e7afe72ade751b667509d/gym-rt/gym_real_time/envs/real_time_env.py#L13) class and implement all its abstract methods.

-Then, you need to copy the gym-real-time default [configuration dictionary](https://github.com/yannbouteiller/tmrl/blob/875f7f78f58a1d08a32e7afe72ade751b667509d/gym-rt/gym_real_time/envs/real_time_env.py#L89) and replace the ``` 'interface' ``` entry with your the class of your custom interface.
-You may also want to modify other entries in this dictionary depending on your application.
+Then, you need to copy the gym-real-time default [configuration dictionary](https://github.com/yannbouteiller/tmrl/blob/875f7f78f58a1d08a32e7afe72ade751b667509d/gym-rt/gym_real_time/envs/real_time_env.py#L89) in your code and replace the ``` 'interface' ``` entry with your the class of your custom interface.
+You probably also want to modify other entries in this dictionary depending on your application.

 Once your interface is implemented, your can simply follow this pattern: